getify/revocable-queue/README.md

 }
 ```

-In this above snippet, the not-so-obvious race condition is that `get1()` may have been resolved signficantly before (or after) `get2()`, so by that time, either value may have been revoked.
+In this above snippet, the not-so-obvious race condition is that `get1` may have been resolved signficantly before (or after) `get2`, so by that time, either underlying value may have been revoked.
 The `if` statment peeks through each queue's ready-to-read accessor function to ensure the value is indeed *still* ready.

 **Note:** There is no race condition between the `get1(false)` and the `get1()` call (or the `get2(..)` calls), because JavaScript is single-threaded.
 So as long as this code pattern is followed, where the peeking and the reading happen synchronously (no promise/`await` deferral in between!), it's perfectly safe to assume that the peeked value is still ready to read in the next statement.
 Even if some other code was trying to revoke that value at that exact moment, it would be waiting for this code to finish, and since it's fully read/taken, the revoking would fail.

 This synchronizing of lazy asynchronous reads from multiple queues is an expected common use-case for **RevocableQueue**.
-As such, the [`lazyZip(..)`](#lazy-zip) helper utility is also provided.
+As such, the [`lazyZip(..)`](#lazyzip) helper utility is also provided.

 ### Example